DerFetzer/colorlight-litex/README.md

 ## Usage

 1. Install Litex as described [here][litex].
+2. Install [ecpprog][ecpprog].
-2. Connect a USB to JTAG adaptor to your board.
+4. Connect a USB to JTAG adaptor to your board.
-3. Build and flash the SOC with something like the following:
+5. Build and flash the SOC with something like the following:
 ```
 python soc/colorlight_5a_75x.py --build --flash --board=5a-75e --revision=6.0 --with-ethernet --sys-clk-freq 50e6 --use-internal-osc
 ```